-Dimensions of SLU Interprofessional Education and Practice
+The mission of the SLU Center for Interprofessional Education and Research is to:

-Interprofessional Practice: A collaborative, interdependent use of shared expertise directed toward a unified delivery of optimal patient care.
+- Interprofessional Practice: a collaborative, interdependent use of shared expertise directed toward a unified delivery of optimal patient care.
 This includes understanding the roles, responsibilities, and scope of practice of various health professions, and skills at collaborative decision making and team-based communication.

-What is unique about IPE at SLU
+What is unique about IPE at SLU?

 Saint Louis University has created a unique interprofessional education setting for students in the health professions.
 At SLU, interprofessional learning experiences are embedded throughout undergraduate health profession programs leading to a concentration in Interprofessional Practice.
 Students wishing to further their knowledge and skills may also choose to Minor in Interprofessional Practice.
 At the post-baccalaureate level, CIER offers the required Interprofessional Team Seminars